-- Before you create a communication, define the message in a sentence or two. - Focus on one message to be most effective. - Make sure all the text in the communication supports the main message. - Be sure to explain gospel truths clearly so readers can easily understand them.
+- Before you write, define the message of your communication in a sentence or two. - Focus on one message to be most effective. - Make sure all the text in the communication supports the core message. - Be sure to explain gospel truths clearly so readers can easily understand them.